A quarter of a century of community banking.

-Since 2001, the bank has grown across Hampshire and Isle of Wight, acquiring several other micro banks including, Isle of Wight Credit Union and Havant Credit Union.
+Since 2001, the bank has grown across Hampshire and the Isle of Wight, acquiring several other credit unions along the way.

 Governance & Regulation